ros2/ros2_documentation/source/Tutorials/GettingStartedWithRos2Doctor.rst

 ``ros2doctor`` is part of the ``ros2cli`` package.
 As long as you have ``ros2cli`` installed (which any normal install should have), you will be able to use ``ros2doctor``.

-This tutorial uses :ref:`turtlesim <Turtlsim>` to illustrate some of the examples.
+This tutorial uses :ref:`turtlesim <Turtlesim>` to illustrate some of the examples.

 Tasks
 -----